mongoose-os-apps/shelly-homekit/README.md

 ### Updating from stock firmware

-  * **Important:** Please update to the latest stock firmware prior to converting to Shelly-HomeKit (1.4 on Plus Devices).
+  * **Important:** Please update to the latest stock firmware prior to converting to Shelly-HomeKit (1.4 or later on Plus Devices).

   * Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw).